 Seeding Annual Crops as Forage

-Seeding an annual, such as barley, oats, triticale or ryegrass as a forage source can provide additional feed, tonnage or grazing flexibility.
-Annuals can provide rest and recovery of perennial pastures from grazing, as well as supplement feed during drought, or late seeding options when excessive spring moisture prevents normal seeding of annuals.
-Fall seeded winter cereals can be grazed in mid-May, reducing pressure on pasture.
+Seeding annuals, such as barley, oats, peas, triticale or ryegrass as a forage source can provide additional feed, tonnage or grazing flexibility.
+Annuals can provide a period of rest and recovery for perennial pastures, as well as supplemental feed during drought, or late seeding options when excessive spring moisture prevents normal timing for seeding.
+Fall seeded winter cereals can be grazed in mid-May, reducing pressure on other pastures.
 Annuals can also extend the grazing season and provide excellent quality feed if grazed or cut for greenfeed hay, swath grazing or silage.

 The following table summarizes key characteristics and comparisons of native, tame, and annual forages.

-Companion or nurse crops can be useful in suppressing weeds and reducing erosion, can provide protection from the elements for forage stand establishment, and provide extra feed during the first year when cut early as silage or greenfeed.
-In certain areas of Canada, such as the Maritimes, forage crops have traditionally been under seeded with a cereal companion or nurse crop.
-Forages such as red clover, timothy and rye grasses seem to establish better in a companion system than alfalfa and most other grasses.
-A companion crop will always compete with the forage crop for nutrients, light, and moisture.
-This can reduce the survival rate and subsequent yield of the forage stand.
-Select the companion crop species to minimize competition with the forage species selected for the stand.
-Companion crops should be seeded at half the normal rate and harvested early to reduce competition to the main forage stand after it has established.
+Companion or nurse crops can be useful in suppressing weeds and reducing erosion, can provide protection from the elements for forage stand establishment, and may provide feed during the first year when cut early as silage or greenfeed.
+Remember that a companion crop will always compete with the forage crop for nutrients, light and moisture.
+They may lead to thinner stands, may impact the survival rate of the establishing crop and can reduce yield of the forage stand either in the establishment year or subsequent years.
+Selection and management of the companion crop is important to minimize competition with the forage species chosen.
+The field should be managed for the forage crop, not the companion crop.
+Seeding rates for companion crops are suggested to be half to one third of the normal rate to reduce competition 1, 2.
+Timing of the removal of the companion crop, whether harvested for silage, greenfeed or grain, is important as well as the longer a companion crop is kept, the greater the competition for resources.

 Forage seed and fertilizers can be costly; plan for success by having a Professional Agrologist conduct soil tests and create a fertilization plan for the forage stand.

-Nutrients – Nitrogen (N), phosphorus (P) potassium (K) and sulphur (S) are key nutrients to test for and supplement if necessary, prior to establishing a new forage stand.
-Producers often cite declining productivity within their forage stands as the reason for termination and re-establishment of a stand.
-Ensuring that the nutrient levels are sufficient for the species selected will assist with stand establishment and forage yields.
-Macronutrients calcium (Ca) and magnesium (Mg) are required for alfalfa growth but are usually available in adequate amounts in Western Canada2.
-Micronutrients such as boron, copper, manganese or zinc, may also be required, but should only be applied at the recommendation of an agrologist based on soil tests.
+Nutrients – Nitrogen (N), phosphorus (P) potassium (K) and sulphur (S) are key nutrients to test for and supplement, if needed, prior to establishing a new forage stand.
+Produc-ers often cite declining productivity within their forage stands as the reason for termina-tion and re-establishment of a stand.
+Producers can improve stand establishment and yield by ensuring that the nutrient levels are adequate for the species selected.
+Macronu-trients calcium (Ca) and magnesium (Mg) are required for alfalfa growth but are usually available in adequate amounts in Western Canada8.
+In Eastern Canada, calcium and magnesium often need to be supplemented through lime or other soil amendments.
+Mi-cronutrients such as boron, copper, manganese or zinc, may also be required but should only be applied at the recommendation of an agronomist based on soil tests.

-Applying the total nitrogen required at one time can increase risk of loss through volatilization or run-off.
-Splitting the application of nitrogen can reduce losses and diminish damage to seedlings, which can be injured by high amounts of N.
+Applying the total nitrogen required at one time can increase risk of loss through volati-lization or run-off and is not recommended in Eastern Canada.
+Splitting the application of nitrogen can reduce losses and diminish damage to seedlings, which can be injured by high amounts of N. For split applications, nitrogen should be applied early in spring and as close to harvest as possible to improve regrowth4, 9.

 Phosphorus (P) plays a vital role in root development and is important for establishment of a new stand.
 Phosphorus is immobile in soil, meaning that the fertilizer needs to be placed 2.5 centimetres below and 2.5 centimetres to the side of the seed.
 For this reason, broadcasting phosphorus during the year of establishment is not recommended.
-Banding is preferred.
+Banding is preferred at seeding.
 If long term planning has occurred and soil tests indicated low P levels, broadcasting for one or two seasons prior to establishment can be effective, as the P becomes incorporated into the soil over time and will then be available at seeding.
 Many soils across Canada have phosphorus deficiencies.
-If seeding legumes such as alfalfa, the soil pH is very important, with a target of 6.5 – 7.0.
+Soil pH is very important to phosphorus, with a target pH of 6.5 – 7.0.
 At higher and lower values, phosphorus availability is reduced, compromising establishment and healthy root development.

 Potassium (K) is responsible for root development and yield, stand persistence, disease resistance and winter survival.
 Potassium can be limiting on lightly textured grey soils, and deficient in sandy, intensively cropped soils.
 Banding or broadcasting potassium fertilizer are both effective ways to apply potassium.
-Grasses do not require as much potassium as mixtures containing alfalfa.
-When forages are cut as hay, significant amounts of potassium are removed from the soil.
+Grasses do not require as much potassium as mixtures containing legumes or pure legume stands.
+When forages are cut as sileage or hay, significant amounts of potassium are removed from the soil.
 Sandy loam soils in particular demonstrate both a yield and protein response to K application.
 Ensure adequate levels prior to planting, and repeat soil tests annually to ensure optimal levels are maintained.

 Sulphur (S) is required for nitrogen fixation by legumes and for protein metabolism.
 If incorporating alfalfa into a forage blend, sulphur is an important nutrient to test and manage for since it directly impacts yield and protein levels.
-Deficiencies are common across Canada on well-drained sandy soils, grey wooded soils and soils with low organic matter3.
+Deficiencies are common across Canada on well-drained sandy soils, grey wooded soils and soils with low organic matter10.
 Sulphur can be more difficult to test for prior to seeding a new forage stand, as the most accurate measurement of sulphur content is determined through plant tissue testing.
 Alfalfa requires and removes more sulphur than pure grass stands, so it should be considered for mixed blends containing alfalfa.
 Low pH levels also make sulphur unavailable to the plant.
-Visual symptoms of a sulphur deficiency will include stunted plants with reduced internode growth and purple to yellow leaves.
+Visual symptoms of a sulphur deficiency can be similar to nitrogen deficiency and will include stunted plants with reduced internode growth and yellowing of leaves.

 Certain conditions can limit key nutrients and micronutrients available to the forage, impacting yield and health.
 Soil tests that identify these conditions can alert producers to potential issues.
 The following table identifies limiting conditions.